-At CHAP, he oversees the organization’s administration, programs, and strategic direction while guiding public relations, fundraising, and partnerships.
-Brice works closely with agencies across the region to expand the Pathways HUB model, develop referral networks, and ensure services are well-connected.
-He also manages the organization’s budget and resources to keep CHAP sustainable and effective.
+In his role, Brice oversees CHAP’s day-to-day operations, programs, and long-term planning.
+He works closely with agencies across several counties to strengthen the Pathways Community HUB model, expand referral networks, and make sure families are connected to the right support at the right time.
+He also manages the organization’s budget and resources to keep CHAP sustainable and growing.

-A Mansfield native, Brice has served in leadership roles in both clinical and administrative settings, where he gained a reputation for improving workflows, supporting staff, and driving meaningful change.
-He earned his MBA in Human Resources from Mount Vernon Nazarene University and brings a practical, people-centered approach to his work.
+A Mansfield native, Brice has held leadership roles in both clinical and administrative settings, where he became known for supporting staff, improving workflows, and creating systems that actually work for the people who use them.
+He earned his MBA in Human Resources from Mount Vernon Nazarene University and brings a practical, people-first mindset to everything he does.

 Email Brice at brice@chaphub.org